Research output per year

 Supervision

-I welcome applications from prospective PhD students in all areas of twentieth-century literature, especially modernism and American Literature.
-I have supervised 25 research degrees to completion, and usually have around 3-4 supervisees (I've also examined over 60 PhDs).
-Current and recent areas of supervision include lesbian modernism, modernism and fashion, modernism and visual culture, African-American literature, post-9/11 fiction, Kathy Acker, Virginia Woolf, and Gertrude Stein.
+I have supervised 27 research degrees to completion, and usually have around 3-4 supervisees (I've also examined around 70 PhDs at 25 different institutions).
+Recent areas of supervision include lesbian modernism, modernism and fashion, modernism and visual culture, African-American literature, post-9/11 fiction, Kathy Acker, Virginia Woolf, Hart Crane, and Gertrude Stein.
+Retirement in 2024 means I cannot take new students.

-I teach Modernism on the MA English Literature and courses including Introducing America, The American Century, Dark Reform (on American satire and the reform mode), Odysseus' Scar: Time in Modern Literature, and African American Literature
+I taught Modernism on a dedicated MA Modernism then on the MA English Literature and courses including Introducing America, The American Century, Dark Reform (on American satire and the reform mode), Odysseus' Scar: Time in Modern Literature, and African American Literature, etc.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):